 “The other thing is having a realistic plan to keep active through the whole day.
-This can be really hard — especially if you’re in a slump or recovering from an injury — so it’s important to be reasonable with yourself,” he added.
+This can be — especially if you’re in a slump or recovering from an injury — so it’s important to be reasonable with yourself,” he added.
 “A plan could include making a list of activities you enjoy and scheduling time to meet a friend or neighbor.”

 Time cues, called “zeitgebers,” which help set the body’s internal clock, can also assist in creating a stable routine.
 These include sunlight, exercise and eating.
 Pets, which often demand meals and walks at the same time each day, can be important social zeitgebers.